 What are you working on, what is in the pipeline for you for 2021?

-I have finished creating and writing a TV Series’.
+I have finished creating and writing a TV Series.
 The pilot episode has won several awards and will be pitched to networks.
-I am also writing two feature films, and will begin work on a third in spring.
+I am also writing two feature films and will begin work on a third in spring.
 I’m hoping the virus gets under control and travel bans are lifted so we (me and my family, and my colleagues and I) can begin to experience more beautiful and culturally immersive travel.
-I am also going to be launching a podcast called “Drinking in the Pen” with a focus on creative intention, as well as printing a calendar with original and hopefully, inspiring quotes, and look into crafting a coffee table book from ATOD Magazine if I’m able.
+I am also going to be launching a podcast called “Drinking in the Pen” with a focus on creative intention, as well as printing a calendar with original and hopefully, inspiring quotes, and looking into crafting a coffee table book from ATOD Magazine if I’m able.

 What do you think are the biggest challenges and opportunities in your career/industry now?

 Well in terms of film and television, production has been shut down putting a halt to any unproduced projects being shopped around.
 It’s been frustrating, but I also believe it’s given me (personally) way more time to finish films and television projects.
 Having more projects complete is a big advantage in this industry.
 As far as publishing, those companies I work with that are in print have transitioned to digital.
-That caused a major pay cut for many in the editorial department, but has also made it very clear that digital is, as The Mandalorian says, the way which is something I’ve known since launching A Taste of Dawn (ATOD Magazine).
-That said, I love print and am so grateful for the publications that are thriving (there is nothing like holding a magazine in your hands), but it’s also a chance to reinvent one’s brand and place value into the people telling their stories.
+That caused a major pay cut for many in the editorial department but has also made it very clear that digital is, as The Mandalorian says, the way which is something I’ve known since launching A Taste of Dawn (ATOD Magazine).
+That said, I love print and am so grateful for the publications that are thriving (there is nothing like holding a magazine in your hands), but it’s also a chance to reinvent one’s brand and place value on the people telling their stories.